Referral advice for patients

 In order to see any specialist you require a referral from either your dentist or doctor.
 This is usually done by letter.
 One the letter (or fax/email) referral is received then the appointments process starts.
 Depending upon the type of service and which hospital you have been referred to the appointment will be secured by letter confirmation followed by a phone call confirmation.
 See more information on patient/pain pathways.

-You will also be able to complete your history, details about your pain condition and psychometrics questionnaires.
-This information is collected by Smart survey and is compliant with NHS security and patient confidentiality
+You may also be asked to complete your history, details about your pain condition and psychometrics questionnaires.

 • Goals of treatment